STUDENTS Policy

 Authorized

-Corporal punishment should be
+Corporal punishment should be used only after

-student's character and power of self control.
+character and power of self-control.

-All instances of corporal
+All instances of corporal punishment shall be

-punishment shall be witnessed by at least one other adult member of the school
+witnessed by at least one other adult member of the school staff and will only

-staff and will only be administered by a principal or other District
+be administered by a principal or other District administrator.
+The use of reasonable force for a District

-force for a District employee to protect persons or property is not abuse
+employee to protect persons or property is not abuse within the meaning of

-within the meaning of Chapter 210, RSMo.
+Chapter 210, RSMo.

 STUDENTS

-Policy 2671 (Regulation 2671)
+Policy 2671 (Regulation

-(Form 2671)
+Discipline (Form 2671)

 Student Discipline